fish-shell/fish-shell/sphinx_doc_src/index.rst

 - :kbd:`Shift,←,Left` and :kbd:`Shift,→,Right` move the cursor one word left or right, without stopping on punctuation.

-- @cursor_key{↑,Up} and @cursor_key{↓,Down} (or :kbd:`Control+P` and :kbd:`Control+N` for emacs aficionados) search the command history for the previous/next command containing the string that was specified on the commandline before the search was started.
+- :kbd:`↑` (Up) and :kbd:`↓` (Down) (or :kbd:`Control+P` and :kbd:`Control+N` for emacs aficionados) search the command history for the previous/next command containing the string that was specified on the commandline before the search was started.
 If the commandline was empty when the search started, all commands match.
 See the `history <#history>`_ section for more information on history searching.

 - :kbd:`Alt+↑,Up` and :kbd:`Alt+↓,Down` search the command history for the previous/next token containing the token under the cursor before the search was started.
 If the commandline was not on a token when the search started, all tokens match.
 See the `history <#history>`_ section for more information on history searching.